 Practice good fencing techniques, posture, and footwork to prevent bad habits, which can lead to injuries.

 Bout ONLY when a coach or instructor is present, and only under qualified supervision.

 No running is allowed.
 Fencers will not be allowed to leave unless the parents or guardian are physically present to pick them up.

 If you are using the club's borrowed equipment, treat it like it is your own.
 When releasing the fencer's end of the reel, NEVER allow the cord to snap back to the reel because this damages equipment that can be very time consuming and expensive to repair.
 While using equipment that is not yours, take care not to forcefully damage it.
 After using equipment, remove body cords and places in the designated storage area.
 HANG UP all jackets and lames when finished fencing.
 Place masks on racks inside box.
 Do not leave the storage area a mess.
 Everyone should take a part in picking up and putting away equipment at the end of class.

 Do not bring food or drinks to class.
 There is a concession stand nearby that you can purchase food from if you are hungry.
-Leave the food court clean and organized.
+Leave our space clean and organized.